AguaClara/high_rate_sedimentation-DEPRECATED/High Rate Sedimentation Spring 2018 Final Report Draft.md

 Experiment 3 was conducted to determine whether or not the flocculator specifically was causing floc blanket decay.
 The results of this experiment showed that flushing the flocculator several hours after coagulant begins dosing does have an  impact on floc blanket stability, but does not allow them to be stable indefinitely.

-Similarly, only one trial was able to be conducted underneath experiment 4.
-Because of this, we do not feel comfortable making any assertions about what the results may say about the issue at hand.
-However, dosing clay prior to beginning the experiment appeared to have a negligible impact.
+Experiment 4 showed that dosing clay prior to beginning to dose coagulant did not stop floc blanket decay from occurring

 Despite all of these experiments, the root cause of floc blanket decay is still not known.
 More potential causes to be tested can be found in the future work section.